pedabraham/pedabraham/README.md

 # I’m currently ...

 - 💻 Leading a digital transformation of a small company.
-- 🌱 Learning how to build better algorithms
+- 🌱 Learning how to build better algorithms.
-- 📚 Reading Atomic Habits
+- 📚 Reading Atomic Habits.

 <!--